geoid2001/Getting-and-Cleaning-Data-Class-Assignment-Coursera-Project-/README.md

 CombinedLabeledFullMeanStdDataSet[,Activity:=NULL]

-## Part 5.
+## Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 `write a csv file to storage`